 While walking in this section, you can take a detour to the Orderville Canyon to a small falls.
 We did do this during our visit, but we heard it’s beautiful and worth the extra 1 mile round trip that it adds to your hike.

 From Wall Street you can walk another couple of miles (2 miles approximately) up the river until you reach Big Spring.
 To this point all hikers can go without a permit.
 Anyone who wants to go past this point must have a permit and be registered with the visitor center.

 This is the ultimate goal for many visitors hoping to do the Zion Narrows hike.
 However, to reach the Subway, you do need a permit.
 Estimates put the Subway section of the hike at around 8-12 miles.
 Some say 8, some say it’s much more and closer to 12.
 We have not been able to make it that far, so I would love your comments if you do it!

 Things You Must Know for the Zion Narrows Hike

 In order to get the most out of hiking the Narrows, some planning and precautions should be made in advance.
 This is a very popular hike, however truth be told, it can be dangerous.
 Flash flooding is a real danger while hiking through slot canyons, and especially through a river.
 The danger of flooding occurs when it rains upstream with no notice of rain in the area you are hiking.

 Always check in with the ranger station before doing the Narrows hike to see what the likelihood of flash flooding is for the day.
 If you notice the water beginning to get murky or rise, get to higher ground as quickly as possible.

-In addition to the threat of flash floods, walking in a river bed with massive rocks presents it’s own hazards.
+In addition to the threat of flash floods or toxic algae, walking in a river bed with massive rocks presents it’s own hazards.
 Zion park rangers tell you it is like walking on bowling balls.
 I personally didn’t find it quite so dramatic, but walking the trail does take concentration with each and every step.